afsc-gap-products/gapindex/README.md

 # design-based-indices (in progress)

 Code to generate design-based indices of abundance from survey data.
-Very generally, the code takes tables from RACEBASE and GOA to calculate CPUE for each species.
+The code takes tables from RACEBASE to calculate CPUE by region and species.

 Equations (from Wakabayashi et al. 1985) can be found under [vignettes](https://github.com/MargaretSiple-NOAA/design-based-indices/tree/master/vignettes).